-Based upon the ARDOT's Policy on Highway Traffic Noise Abatement, a noise analysis is not required for this project.
-This project does not involve added capacity, construction of new through lanes or auxiliary lanes, changes in the horizontal or vertical alignment of the roadway, or exposure of noise sensitive land uses to a new or existing highway noise source.
+Based on the ARDOT'S noise policy, a noise analysis is not required for this project.
+The project does not involve added capacity, construction of new through lanes or auxiliary lanes, substantial changes in the horizontal or vertical alignment of the roadway, or exposure of noise sensitive land uses to a new or existing highway noise source.